Heiswill/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints a number in two decimal places a script to encode and decode a file using rot13 a script that prints every line from the input, starting with the first starting with the first line
+a script that prints a number in two decimal places a script to encode and decode a file using rot13 a script that prints every line from the input, starting with the first starting with the first line a script that prints out two number stored in the environment variables #WATER and #SRIR